 Due to the diamond’s popularity in engagement rings and wedding jewelry, there is a huge selection of designs and options available for all kinds of budgets.
 This is something you don’t get with white sapphire rings.

-To illustrate this, here’s one of my favorite ring designs from Blue Nile which features a floating halo that elevates the center stone.
+To illustrate this, here’s one of my favorite floating halo diamond engagement ring designs from Blue Nile which features a suspended halo that elevates the center stone.

 While the diamond is an amazing gemstone for many reasons, one of the drawbacks is the price they costs.
 In fact, diamonds are the most expensive gemstone (price per carat) and the demand for them is actually engineered through clever marketing campaigns.